fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 transport address of an agent behind NAT

 - TURN Server/Media Router: Recommended component acting as media relay between the agents.
-A TURN Server can also act as backchannel in some deploylements.
+A TURN Server can also act as backchannel in certain instantiations.

+- BackChannel: A dedicated channel used by the agents to convey Snowflake messages.
+Can be a Signaling Server/Turn Server that can be reached publicly by the agents.

 ## Protocol Workings

+The basic principle here is, each side (Receiver Agent) is responsible for discovering a viable path for it's incoming media.
+It does so by indicating the addresses for the Sender to verify the connectivity.
+Once a viable path is established, the Sender Agent continues to transmit the media.
+This processs deviates from ICE by negating the need for agent's role (controlled vs controlling), nomination procedures (aggressive vs passive) and tightly coupled symmetric checklists validation.

-To begin there exists a dedicated backchannel either in the form of a Signaling Server or a TURN Server that a Receiver Agent uses to invoke operations on the Sender Agent to trigger test for connectivity or perform updates for the same as the session progresses.
+As a precursor to connectivity establishment,  the protocol assumes that there exists a dedicated backchannel that a Receiver Agent uses to invoke operations on the Sender Agent to trigger test for connectivity or perform updates for the same as the session progresses.
-Frow now on, the term backchannel will be used irrespective of its physical instantiation in this document.

-The basic principle here is, each side (Receiver Agent) is responsible for discovering a viable path for it's incoming media and the other end (Sender Agent) sends media to the location indicated by the Sender Agent.
-This deviates from ICE by negating the need for agent's role (controlled vs controlling) and nomination procedures (aggressive vs passive).
+The protocol starts with the Sender Agent conveying its intention to send media via the backchannel to the Receiver agent.
+The Sender can provide additional details on type of media, its quality requirements as part of its "Media Send Intention" message.

-The protocol starts by Receiver Agent gathering the candidates defined by its local policies.
-The candidate along with additional attributes (priority, type for example) are the exchaged by invoking an appropriate operation on the Sender Agent via the backchannel.
+On receiving the Sender's media send intention message, the Receiver Agent gathering the candidates defined by its local policies or previous knowledge of connectivity checks.
+The candidate(s) along with additional attributes (priority, type for example) are then exchanged by invoking an appropriate operation (Connectivity Check) on the Sender Agent.
+An message of type "Test Candidates" is sent with encapsualted candidate information.
+This is equivalent to the way the ICE candidates are trickled in the Trickle ICE via a signaling server.

-On the sender agent, the candidates thus obtained are used by the STUN client to carry out connectivity checks towards the receiver.
+On the Sender Agent, the candidates thus obtained (in the Test Candidates message) are used by the STUN client implementation to carry out connectivity checks towards the receiver.
+The connectivity checks are performed along the media path as its done today.
+This opens up the required local pinholes as needed and are further maintained by the Sender for the duration of the session.

+The Sender Agent then requests the Receiver Agent to send it a "STUN Ping" message from a given address (source of connectivity check) to a specific candidate provided in the "Test Candidates" message.
+This is done via sending "STUN Ping Request" message by populating the aforementioned information.
+Eventually, the Receiver Agent follows up with a "STUN Ping" message do
+"STUN Ping Request" from a
-This opens up local pinholes and are further maintained by the sender for the duration of the session.
-The Sender Agent then tells the far end using the backchannel to send it a STUN ping from a given location to one of a specific candidates.
+given location to one of a specific candidates.
 If this works, it knows it has a viable path.

+Failure in connectivity checks (timeouts/icmp errors) are reported via "Test Candidate Result" message to the Receiver Agent.

 The above set of procedures are continously performed during the lifetime of the session as and when either side determines there